 - information relating to your performance in the role, attendance and absence records;

 - information regarding your emergency contacts and any dependants (if you provide this);

 - identifiers assigned to your computer or other internet connected device including your IP address;

 - information linked to your mobile telephone number (company mobile phone or your own mobile phone when signed into the free wi-fi access points in STB offices);

-- information you make public (for example on social media and public registers);
+- publicly available information (for example on the internet, social media and public registers);

-- personnel monitoring data: call recordings, building access and IT systems access records, CCTV footage, data caught by IT security programmes and filters.
+- personnel monitoring data: recordings of electronic communications, video conferencing technology and calls recordings, building access and IT systems access records, CCTV footage, data caught by IT security programmes and filters.